 We have that $A_{1j}(r),B_{1j}(r)\in \hG$, so these matrices act trivially on $\HH_{p}(\hG)$.
 On the other hand $\Sp_{2(n-1)}(R,\aaa)\subset G \subset \Sp_{2n}(R,\aaa)$, so it suffices to show that $A_{1j}(r),B_{1j}(r)$ act trivially on $\HH_{p}(G)$.
 This will follow once we show that $\HH_{p}(G)\rightarrow \HH_{p}(\hG)$ is an isomorphism.
 Let $K$ be the kernel of the natural map $G\rightarrow \Sp_{2(n-1)}$ described above.
-(In coordinates, this map is given by forgetting rows $1,n+1$ and columns $1,n+1$.)
+(In coordinates, this map is given by forgetting rows $1,n+1$ and columns $1,n+1$).
 Similarly, let $\hat{K}=\Ker(\hG\rightarrow\Sp_{2(n-1)})$.
 Then we have a commutative diagram:

 In order to show that the middle downward arrow induces an isomorphism on homology, we will need the following lemma, together with the fact (to be proved shortly) that $K\rightarrow \hat{K}$ induces an isomorphism on homology with $M$ coefficients.
-Recall that $M$ is a field, and $\HH_{\ast}(\cdot)$ refers to homology with coefficients in $M$ unless otherwise specified. \begin{lemma} Suppose we have a diagram of groups, with exact rows,
+Recall that $M$ is a field, and $\HH_{\ast}(\cdot)$ refers to homology with coefficients in $M$ unless otherwise specified.